Ireland

 The geography of Ireland comprises relatively low-lying mountains surrounding a central plain, with several navigable rivers extending inland.
-Its lush vegetation is a product of its mild but changeable climate which is free of extremes in temperature.
 Much of Ireland was woodland until the end of the Middle Ages.
 Today, woodland makes up about 10% of the island, compared with a European average of over 33%, with most of it being non-native conifer plantations.
-The Irish climate is influenced by the Atlantic Ocean and thus very moderate, and winters are milder than expected for such a northerly area, although summers are cooler than those in continental Europe.
+Its lush vegetation is a product of its mild climate, which is influenced by the Atlantic Ocean and thus very moderate, and winters are milder than expected for such a northerly area, although summers are cooler than those in continental Europe.
 Rainfall and cloud cover are abundant.

 Gaelic Ireland had emerged by the 1st century AD.
 The island was Christianised from the 5th century onwards.
-Following the 12th century Anglo-Norman invasion, England claimed sovereignty.
+During this period Ireland was divided amongst petty kings, who in turn served under the kings of the traditional provinces (Cúige; lit. 'fifth') vying for dominance and the title of High King of Ireland.
+Between the late 8th and early 11th centuries, Viking raids and settlement took place culminating in the Battle of Clontarf on 23 April 1014 which resulted in the end of Viking power in Ireland.
+Following the 12th-century Anglo-Norman invasion, England claimed sovereignty.
 However, English rule did not extend over the whole island until the 16th–17th century Tudor conquest, which led to colonisation by settlers from Britain.
 In the 1690s, a system of Protestant English rule was designed to materially disadvantage the Catholic majority and Protestant dissenters, and was extended during the 18th century.
 With the Acts of Union in 1801, Ireland became a part of the United Kingdom.
-A war of independence in the early 20th century was followed by the partition of the island, leading to the creation of the Irish Free State, which became increasingly sovereign over the following decades, and Northern Ireland, which remained a part of the United Kingdom.
+The Great Famine of the 1840s saw the population fall by over 20%, through death and emigration.
+A war of independence in the early 20th century was followed by the partition of the island, leading to the creation of the Irish Free State, which became increasingly sovereign over the following decades until it declared a republic in 1948 (Republic of Ireland Act, 1948) and Northern Ireland, which remained a part of the United Kingdom.
 Northern Ireland saw much civil unrest from the late 1960s until the 1990s.
 This subsided following the Good Friday Agreement in 1998.
-In 1973, the Republic of Ireland joined the European Economic Community while the United Kingdom, and Northern Ireland as part of it, did the same.
-In 2020, the United Kingdom, Northern Ireland included, left what was by then the European Union (EU).
+In 1973, both the Republic of Ireland and the United Kingdom, with Northern Ireland as part of it, joined the European Economic Community.
+Following a referendum vote in 2016, the United Kingdom, Northern Ireland included, left the European Union (EU) in 2020.
+Northern Ireland was granted a limited special status and allowed to operate within the EU single market for goods without being in the European Union.

 Irish culture has had a significant influence on other cultures, especially in the field of literature.
 Alongside mainstream Western culture, a strong indigenous culture exists, as expressed through Gaelic games, Irish music, Irish language, and Irish dance.
 The island's culture shares many features with that of Great Britain, including the English language, and sports such as association football, rugby, horse racing, golf, and boxing.